 – For deeper and more noticeable scars, Laser Skin Resurfacing (MicroLaser Peel) is the next treatment to consider.
 In Erbium laser acne scar removal, erbium laser beam is used to remove superficial layers of dead skin and to reduce skin surface irregularities, including scars.

 – CO2 Fractional Laser is also highly effective for treatment of deeper and more noticeable acne scars.
 During Laser acne scar removal with fractional CO2 laser, skin is treated with tiny yet powerful laser beams in a controlled pattern.
-The delivered energy stimulates the production and rearrangement of collagen and other components of healthy skin, rejuvenating the skin and reducing the appearance of scar and other skin irregularities.
+The delivered energy stimulates the production and rearrangement of collagen and other components of healthy skin, rejuvenating the skin and reducing the appearance of the scar and other skin irregularities.

 – Acne scars with redness, erythema, and pigmentation changes (hypo or hyperpigmentation) can be treated with IPL (Photofacial).
 Laser Skin Resurfacing can also help with some pigmentation changes.

 – For depressed and pitted scars, various Dermal Fillers can be injected underneath the scarred area to raise it and make it less noticeable.
 The choice of the dermal filler to use to treat scars is best determined during the consultation with your doctor.
 Namely, Bellafill is specifically approved by the FDA for treatment of pitted scars and acne scars.

-– Steroid injection can be useful in treatment of raised or hypertrophic acne scars.
+– A steroid injection can be useful in the treatment of raised or hypertrophic acne scars.
 The injections can soften the fibrous tissue and excessive collagen and help flatten the scars.

 Contact us today to schedule your complimentary consultation for acne scar in Orange County!